ClimateSmartAgCollab/HUB-Harmonization/library/index.md

 ## Add to the Library

-Write your schema using the [Semantic Engine](https://www.semanticengine.org).
+With data that you have or intend to collect, describe your data using the [Semantic Engine](https://www.semanticengine.org).
+You will download a .zip version of your schema which is a machine-readable version.
+Then on the main page of the Semantic Engine drag-and-drop your schema and generate a markdown version.
+Be sure to select the Data Hub and enter in the correct ICT Team as this information will sort your schema into the right menu item in the [Schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/).

-Generate a markdown version of your schema.
+In [Data Harmonization GitHub repository](https://github.com/ClimateSmartAgCollab/HUB-Harmonization), upload your markdown file (which you can rename) to the schema folder.

-Copy your schema markdown file into the folder Schemas.
+After you have made your file changes, commit your changes and wait for the documentation site to rebuild before viewing your results on the [Schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/).

 Learn the GitHub skills to perform this work on our [Documentation site](https://climatesmartagcollab.github.io/Documentation/github/).